 A left and a right, or was it a right then a left?
 We are lost, but we don’t mind.
-Away from the main drags and their endless strings of traffic, the back streets are a relief from the din.
+Away from the din of the main thoroughfares and their endless strings of traffic, the back streets are a relief.
 Intrigued, we wander on.
 It feels as though we have stepped into another dimension of the city, one of a bygone era.

-Men sit around the chai-wallah, stirring his cauldron of hot sweet tea.
+Men sit around the chaiwallah, who sits stirring his cauldron of hot sweet tea.
 Other sit at a bar drinking small glass bottles of coke.
 We join them for a while, have a chat, smoke a cigarette, let time pass.
 We walk on past stores selling thousands of different types of batteries, another full to bursting with copper pots and pans.
 There is a store for everything.

 We stop at a jeweller to exchange some money and get the best rates we have gotten on the trip so far.
 There is a problem and a young man is sent running off to find more rupees.
 In the meantime another brings a plastic bag filled with tea.
 The owner expertly punches a hole in the corner and drains it into three small plastic cups.